 Handling 28 million passengers a year, Leeds Station is a nationally significant rail station and the busiest hub in the northern part of England.

 The integrated station proposal comprises three main components, namely the upgrade of the existing station, the creation of a station district, and upgrades to the urban realm and public spaces.
-The proposed master plan has been released and a public consultation is currently underway, which will end by December 2017.
+The proposed master plan has been released and a public consultation took place between October and December 2017.

-The existing Leeds Station will be remodelled to create an integrated station designed based on the ‘open station’ concept, which is easy to understand and navigate.
+The existing Leeds Station is planned to be remodelled into an integrated station based on the ‘open station’ concept, which is easy to understand and navigate.
 It will include new platforms, a new roof, a new footbridge, and external landscaping including a new city park and River Aria waterfront development.

-A common concourse centrally located over the existing platforms will provide a hustle-free interchange to all types of rail services.
+A common concourse, centrally located over the existing platforms, will provide a hustle-free interchange for all types of rail services.
 It will also provide easy access to passengers on both sides of the city centre.

 The project will add new platforms adjacent to the current platform one.
 A new roof design is also proposed for the station to allow more natural light to enter the building.